Do marketing students have the learning resources they need?

 How Student Voice Analytics helps you

-• Track topic volume and tone over time for learning resources and compare like-for-like across marketing and other CAH subject groups.
+• Track topic volume and tone over time for learning resources, and compare like for like across marketing and other CAH subject groups.

 • Drill from institution to school, department, programme and cohort to see which groups experience friction, including disabled students and commuters.

-Book a Student Voice Analytics demo
+Book a free Student Voice Analytics demo

-See all-comment coverage, sector benchmarks, and governance packs designed for OfS quality and standards and NSS requirements.
+See all-comment coverage, sector benchmarks, and reporting designed for OfS quality and NSS requirements.